GirlsFromPanema/bottodir/README.md

 The bot should be online now.

 ## Deployment
+Read this [warning](https://github.com/GirlsFromPanema/bottodir/blob/main/source.md) before you do anything.

-I'm using Ubuntu 20.4 and PM2 in this example.
+* I'm using Ubuntu Version 20.4 and [PM2](https://pm2.keymetrics.io/) in this example.

 Make sure NodeJS v16+ and PM2 is installed.

 > 1. Upload project to server
 ```